Carthago delenda est: Modern usage

 The phrase is sometimes fully adopted in modern usage and sometimes paraphrased, as a learned reference to the concept of total warfare.
 In 1673, the English minister Anthony Ashley Cooper, 1st Earl of Shaftesbury revived the phrase in the form "Delenda est Carthago" in a speech before Parliament during the Third Anglo-Dutch War, comparing England to Rome and the Dutch Republic to Carthage.
 In the 1890s, the London newspaper Saturday Review published several articles that expressed an anti-German sentiment, summed up in the quote Germania est delenda ('Germany must be destroyed').
 In 1899, the Russian writer Leo Tolstoy retained the phrase's form "Carthago delenda est" for the title of a pacifist essay condemning war and militarism published in the liberal London newspaper The Westminster Gazette.
 Jean Hérold-Paquis, a broadcaster on the German-controlled Radio Paris in occupied France between 1940 and 1944 had "England, like Carthage, shall be destroyed!" as his catchphrase.

-The phrase was used as the title for Alan Wilkins' 2007 play on the Third Punic War, and for a 2010 book about Carthaginian history by Richard Miles.
+The phrase was used as the title for Alan Wilkins's 2007 play on the Third Punic War, and for a 2010 book about Carthaginian history by Richard Miles.

 In a modern meaning, the syntagma "ceterum censeo" used by itself refers to an oft reiterated statement, usually a core belief of the one issuing it.

 Steve Bannon often paraphrased Cato the elder by saying "CCP delende est", referring to the Chinese Communist Party.